naturalis/mebioda/doc/week1/w1d2/lecture2.md

 > What are our experiences with:
 > - Any lab work, e.g. isolating DNA?
 PCR?
 > - Any sequencing?
 Sanger?
 HTS?
-> - Any data analysis?
+> - Any HTS data analysis?

 - At time of writing (2017) there are multiple technologies, broadly categorized as sequencing-by-ligation (e.g. SOLiD) and sequencing-by-synthesis (illumina, Ion Torrent,